mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 - **Celebrating small and big wins to create product culture**:
     - Celebrate if a feature optimization helps your product become faster.
 Celebrate if a feature optimization helps save a penny for your customer.
 Celebrate all small wins.

-## Topics from personal experiences
+## Topics interacted with during my PM roles

 - **Product Intuition**: Excellent product managers have great product sense.
 Below are the tips to getting there.
 The more you practice them, the better you will build product intuition while helping you make high conviction decisions.
 Your management expects you to have a good enough sense of your team’s capacity and velocity that you can make the call on the spot.
 If you don’t, you’ll immediately lose the respect of the other stakeholders in the room.
 Build this muscle soon before you ask for trouble, and you’ll grow an intuition around sizing and difficulty.
     - Use your product like a real customer.